JHay0112/JHay0112.github.io/index.md

     <p>
         Professionaly, I have a solid foundation in electronics and information technologies.
         Recently, I've worked both as an Electronics Engineering Intern at Dawn Aerospace and as a Digital Services Assistant at Alpine Energy.
-Both roles gave me the oppurtunity to develop hardware and software that continue to play an important part to this day.
+Both roles gave me the opportunity to develop hardware and software systems that continue to play an important part to this day.
     </p>
     <p>
         I occasionally write <a href="/articles">articles</a> about my projects and I put most